Research

 With Abel Brodeur et al.

-Accepted in Nature, 2026
+Nature, 2026

 Effects of Jobs on Ethnic Switching: Evidence from a Field Experiment in Ethiopia